thanhnguyen123-dev/Recycling-Android-App/items/report.md

 <hr>

 ### Conflict Resolution Protocol
-*[Write a well defined protocol your team can use to handle conflicts.
-That is, if your group has problems, what is the procedure for reaching consensus or solving a problem?
-(If you choose to make this an external document, link to it here)]*

--Disagreement on project direction: schedule meeting, discuss perspective, vote on best approach.
+- Disagreement on project direction: schedule meeting, discuss perspective, vote on best approach.

--If someone slows down: reach out to them, empathise with their situation.
+- If someone slows down: reach out to them, empathise with their situation.
 If unresponsive, give a deadline.

--If there is a fight/personality disagreement: Uninvolved team members calm things down and help find solutions.
+- If there is a fight/personality disagreement: Uninvolved team members calm things down and help find solutions.